-Do you feel on track with your visions and passion, your life’s greatest aims?
-Even the ancient creator gods got thrown off when pursuing theirs.
+Do you feel on track with your visions and inner sense of purpose, your life’s greatest aims?
+Even the most powerful creator gods got thrown off when pursuing theirs.

 Zeus in Roman times was called Jupiter, and is associated with everything large, overseeing and to do with the rules of the kingdom.
 So the archetype of Jupiter is associated with the liver (the largest organ in the body) and the eagle, but also the expectations of the cultures and networks we belong to.

-Under these pressures and stresses, it’s no wonder we feel caught in a bind like Prometheus did when chained to the rock.
+Under these pressures and stresses, it’s no wonder there are times of being caught in a bind like Prometheus chained to the rock.

-Zeus had proclaimed that Prometheus could only be freed by another god who would willingly choose to suffer in his place on the rock, and one day Chiron decided to do just that.
-Chiron was known as the ‘wounded healer’.
-He developed great successful remedies but never found the ultimate cure for the deeper soul poisons that wound us all.
+Zeus had proclaimed that Prometheus could only be freed by another god who would willingly choose to suffer in his place.
+Eventually Chiron, known as the ‘wounded healer’ decided to do just that.
+He had developed many successful remedies in his long life but never a cure for the deeper soul poisons that wound us all, including the fire energy gone wrong.

-Chiron after long personal suffering gave up his god status and died after taking Prometheus’s place on the rock, crucified.
-He was down in the Underworld for three days and three nights.
-When we ‘take the place of’ – i.e. ‘fully be with’ – the suffering of ourselves and others, we deeply contact the ‘heart pain of the all’.
-As we hold and allow this, we find deepest healing.
+Chiron in his quest to cure suffering bravely gave up his god powers and died like a human after taking Prometheus’s place on the rock.
+When we ‘take the place of’ – i.e. ‘sit in the shoes of’ or ‘fully be with’ – the suffering of others, we deeply contact the heart pain of multitudinous individual perspectives within the all.
+Crucified, Chiron was down in the underworld for three days and three nights.

-Chiron felt Prometheus’s suffering, and Zeus’s suffering, and the suffering of all those in the Underworld.
+Chiron felt Prometheus’s suffering, and Zeus’s suffering, and the suffering of the all.
 When we truly connect to another’s suffering we would never hurt their fire, their heart core.
-Each person’s inner fire is so precious and sacred to their own life journey and the wellbeing of all life.
-This understanding connects us to a love for all beings, often felt by monks and hermits who spend hours meditating linked to the heart of the all.
+Each person’s is so precious to the most inspired future of all life.
+This understanding connects us to a respect for all beings, often felt by monks and hermits who spend hours meditating on interconnectedness.

-But we can feel and understand this all we like, yet we are still in the Underworld, not in the outer world sharing the gift of our personalised inner fire.
-How do we get out?
-Just as Chiron helped free Prometheus, now Hercules helps free Chiron, when he himself deeply connects with the suffering of Chiron, his old teacher, whose newfound healing wisdom cannot be shared while he’s dead in the Underworld.
+Just as Chiron helped free Prometheus, now Hercules helps free Chiron, when he himself deeply connects with the suffering of Chiron, his old teacher, whose newfound healing wisdom cannot be shared if he’s dead in the underworld.

-You might know Hercules as the victorious hero of the 12 Labours.
-Some say each labour is representative of a sign of the zodiac, showing Hercules must gain the wisdom of all experiences.
+You might know Hercules as the victorious hero of the 12 labours.
+Some say each labour is representative of a sign of the zodiac, showing Hercules must gain the wisdom of all energies and experiences to truly be a hero.
 At the point in this myth when we meet Hercules, he displays this wisdom, but earlier in the myth he wasn’t so wise.

 Humility and Grace

-Earlier, when less mature, Hercules seriously wounded Chiron with a hideously toxic poison arrow, leading to Chiron’s most agonised suffering.
+Earlier, when less mature, Hercules seriously wounded Chiron with a toxic poison arrow.
 But now in the myth, Hercules feels gutted over Chiron’s pain and courageously goes down on his knees to Zeus and begs for Chiron to be raised from the dead.
-This is like the President of Earth going down on his knees to the President of the Galaxy.

 The Heart of the Matter

 Hercules displays the humility of the heart in such an act.
-He has love for Chiron, sadness for his past contributions to Chiron’s suffering, and the courage to face that Zeus might strike him down or chain him to the rock in Chiron’s place.
-Plus Hercules has the integrated confidence of the 12 Labours to trust he will find a way out if Zeus is unrelenting.
+Similar to Chiron, he understands something about ‘the all’ and in begging to free Chiron, he is begging for the freedom for each person to live their fire core.
+He has to face that Zeus might strike him down or chain him to the rock in Chiron’s place and has enough true strength to trust he will find a way out if Zeus is unrelenting.

 Surviving the Initiation

-Prometheus, Chiron and Hercules were strong powerful beings whose personal loss connected them to the consequences of everyone’s loss when something goes wrong with the fire energy.
-The myths seem to indicate that an initiation into right use of the fire energy often involves ‘going down’, or downturns, at certain stages in our growth until we have the maturity to use fire properly.
-Then the gods let us ‘come up’, at which point they celebrate as we join them as creators; creators who are mindful toward self, others and ‘the all’ when following life aims.
+Prometheus, Chiron and Hercules were strong powerful beings – gods and humans – whose personal loss connected them to the consequences of everyone’s loss – mortals and immortals – when something goes wrong with the fire energy.
+The myths seem to indicate that ‘going down’, or downturns, at stages in our growth are all part of the essential initiation into wise use of fire and important to learn from and integrate.

 To find this cast of characters in your own birth chart, look for the following: